3WrldCupDev/3WrldCupDev/README.md

 🚀 About Me

 Hey there!
-I'm Nick🤪, a passionate web designer and developer who loves turning ideas into beautiful, functional websites.
+I'm Karlo🤪, a passionate web designer and developer who loves turning ideas into beautiful, functional websites.
 At SunnyPlace Studio, we bring sunshine to the digital world with our innovative designs and seamless user experiences.

 🌟 What I Do
 - Web Design & Development: Crafting pixel-perfect websites that are not only visually appealing but also user-friendly.